marzenakrp/demetr/README.md

 :hibiscus: manually verified `source text`, `human translation`, and `machine translation` (special attention was given to avoid translation artifacts such as translationese);
 :hibiscus: carefully designed perturbations based on the `MQM` [error annotation schema](https://themqm.org/error-types-2/typology);
 :hibiscus: 10 different source languages (:poland: Polish, :czech_republic: Czech, 🇷🇺 Russian, 🇩🇪 German, 🇫🇷 French, 🇮🇹 Italian, 🇪🇸 Spanish, 🇯🇵 Japanese, 🇨🇳 Chinese, :india: Hindi) to challenge reference-less MT evaluation metrics;
 :hibiscus: manual implementation or manual check on more challenging perturbation to assure their plausability.

+Please contact us for scripts used for automatic perturbations as well as for scripts used to compute the metric scores presented in the paper.

 ## Details